NFC South

 The National Football Conference – Southern Division or NFC South is one of the four divisions of the National Football Conference (NFC) in the National Football League (NFL).
-It was created prior to the 2002 NFL season, when the league realigned divisions after expanding to 32 teams.
+It was created before the 2002 NFL season when the league realigned divisions after expanding to 32 teams.
 The NFC South currently has four member clubs: the Atlanta Falcons, Carolina Panthers, New Orleans Saints, and Tampa Bay Buccaneers.